-Screening of Iron Ore Lumps is necessary because Iron Ore Lumps coming from mines contains lot of undersize fraction (-10 mm.), which adversely affects the blast furnace operation.
-Therefore, this undersize fraction (fines) is screened out at Iron Ore Lumps screening section and then stacked in the designated Iron Ore Lumps beds, from which this screened ore is supplied to blast furnace.
-Screened Iron Ore Lumps is also called Sized Iron Ore.
+Screening of Iron Ore Lump is necessary because Iron Ore Lump coming from mines contains lot of undersize fraction (-10 mm), which adversely affects the blast furnace operation.
+Therefore, this undersize fraction (fines) is screened out at Iron Ore Lump screening section and then stacked in the designated Iron Ore Lump beds, from which this screened ore is supplied to blast furnace.